 - whiten and polish the teeth (again, without damaging the enamel)

-- *strengthen the tooth itself and assist in remineralizing the tooth and thus fill in cavities and abcesses (read more about remineralization)
+- strengthen the tooth itself and assist in remineralizing the tooth, including filling in cavities and abcesses (read more about remineralization)

 Cinnamon Nutmeg Toothpaste